 - Navigate to the dataset's "Edit" page, and delete it. - Visit http://<my-ckan-url>/ckan-admin/trash/.

-This page shows all deleted datasets and allows you to delete them permanently.
+This page shows all deleted datasets, organizations and groups and allows you to delete them permanently.

 Warning: This operation cannot be reversed!